Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 • Field of View: The Ring Video Doorbell has a field of 155 degrees.
 Pretty good, when you consider the max is 180 degrees.
 The Ring Plus field of view isn’t exactly the same.
 The wired version offers 160 degrees.
 The battery-operated version offers 150 degrees.
 Those are both similar enough to the Ring Video Doorbell’s field of view to call this a similarity rather than a difference.

 • Two-Way Communication: Another similarity between Ring and Ring Plus is that both models have two-way communication capabilities.
 Ring’s two-way communication (also called two-way talk) allowed us to speak with visitors at our door using nothing but our smartphone.
-Pretty neat!
-You’ll be able to find this feature with the best doorbell cameras available.
+To be honest, most doorbell cameras include this feature these days, but we still find it pretty cool to be able to tell the FedEx guy where to put our package.

 Did You Know?
 Ring does offer a paid cloud storage plan at only $3.99 per month.
 This gives you 180 days of video history and image capture, download, and video sharing capabilities.